AndyPetes/Stop_Codon/README.md

 ### Break down into end to end tests

-Ensure all data is in the required directory
+Ensure all data is in the required directory.
+Then enter this directory using the "cd" command in the linux command line followed by the path to the data directory.

 ```
 cd /home/YourDataDirectory
 ```
-Run the R script
+Run the R script using the Rscript command.

 ```
 Rscript stopcodon.rscript <treefile.ph> <seqfile.fasta>